student playing intrument inside

 Competition Guidelines/Requirements

 • Repertoire includes unaccompanied works as well as works with piano accompaniment.
-Concerto movements will not be accepted.
-Works featuring an orchestral reduction must be approved in writing by the competition coordinator and the applicant's applied instructor.
+Concerti movements will not be accepted.
+If a piece outside of a concerto includes an orchestral reduction, approval in writing from both the competition coordinator and the applicant's studio teacher is required.

 • Memorization is optional at any stage of the competition.